Insulin and Hot Weather: 10 Things You Need to Knowby Ginger Vieira Health Writer & Patient Advocate

 It typically has an expiration date of 1 year from the date of purchase.
 But don’t store your insulin in the back of the fridge (where it’s often colder), and be sure your fridge is at a normal setting of 35°F to 40°F. (35 °F is just on the cusp of being too cold, so be careful!)
 And double-check the setting when you store insulin temporarily in a friend’s fridge or at a hotel.

 Insulin is fine at room temperature but will start to degrade and lose its potency after 28 days.
 Ideally, if you don’t use enough insulin to use up a vial within a month, then you can ask for insulin pens which contain less insulin, and you can draw from it to get insulin into your pump, or if you prefer syringes over pen-needles.
+The ADA recommends injecting insulin at room temperature.
+It is less painful.

 The inside of a car can easily be 20 degrees hotter when it’s closed up while you’re at work or getting groceries.
 Leaving your insulin in the car for more than a few minutes during any time of year is risky and could easily destroy a small vial of insulin worth hundreds of dollars.
 When you’re out and about, at work — wherever — keep your insulin in a safe zipped-up kit and keep it in your purse or backpack.